mattmc3/antidote/tests/test_cmd_help.md

-  path      Print the path of a cloned bundle snapshot  Save, restore, or list bundle snapshots init      Initialize the shell for dynamic bundles
+  path      Print the path of a cloned bundle snapshot  Save, restore, or list bundle snapshots init      Initialize the shell for dynamic bundles help      Show documentation load      Statically source all bundles from the plugins file
 %
 ```